-The cast iron classical handle on the other hand will transmit heat.
+The cast iron handle on the other hand will transmit heat.
 If you cook on the stove top for a extended period of time, it will get hot.
-It resembles more of a traditional french skillet.
-I personally find that it flows better with copper cookware.
+The good thing is that it resembles a traditional french skillet.
+I personally find that it looks better on copper cookware.
 The stainless steel on the signature series looks out of place and I never liked it.

 Something interesting to note is the length of the handle.
-Measuring the distance of the curve to the loop, I found that it is around 4 inch.
+The base distance from the loop end is around 4 inch.
 Roughly the same size of my hand.

 On the base of the handle, the name FALK is engraved.
-Older model do not have their logo engraved.
-You can use this as a means of identifying vintage falk cookware.
+Older Vintage Falk model do not have this.
+All they have is a stamp on the bottom.

 Is the Falk Vintage Model Inferior?

-With the logo being mentioned, I should note that I use to have both version of the pan.
-When I measured the wall thickness, it is around .2-.3 mm thinner.
+I should note that I use to have both the vintage and modern version of this pan.
+When I measured the wall thickness of the vintage one, it is around .2-.3 mm thinner.
 Which leads me to believe that the older model might be inferior in terms of thickness.

-This can affect how the pans perform.
 Thicker copper are usually heavier and hold heat better.
-This is especially important if your goal is to sear food.
+This is important if your goal is to sear food.
 A pan that is too thin, will loose heat fast.
+But the upside is that they are more responsive to heat.
 If your intention is to sear and brown food, go for the newer model.

 Falk Copper Frying Pan Shape

 The shape is the major issue that I have with Falk copper frying pan.
 Although it is a frying pan, due to the high sidewall, it functions more like a saute pan.
-If you look at the corner of the interior, it rises up almost right away.
-A better design would be a gradual slope, much like the skillet from Mauviel.
+If you look at the corner of the interior, it rises up almost vertically.
+A better design would be a gradual slope, much like the skillet from Mauviel (See Image Below).
 This prevents food from getting stuck in the corner.

 However, this is a great choice if you do plan on getting a hybrid type of skillet.
 It can save you money and space by just buying their skillet.

 For me I would prefer a skillet with lower sides.
 If I wanted a saute pan, I would have bought a saute pan.
-There is a good thing about this design though, it helps in tossing food.
-A lower sidewall will probably cause food to fly out of the pan.
+The good thing about this design is that it helps in tossing food.
+A lower sidewall will probably cause food to fly out.

 Other than that, I like that they have a rolled lip.
 A rolled lip allows for liquid to fall freely from the pan.
 It wont travel along the side and cause a mess.
-This is something that the newer Mauviel M250C pan seems to lack.
-I suspect that they are trying to save money on manufacturing.
+This is something that the Mauviel M250C pan seems to lack.

 Falk Copper Brushed Finish

 Falk brushed copper exterior is what made them so unique.
-While most French Copper manufacturer relied on a polished smooth or hammered finish.
+While most French Copper manufacturer relies on a polished smooth/hammered finish.
 Falk seems to pride itself on its matte interior and brushed exterior.
 Those who own copper cookware can tell you how high maintenance it is.
 By having a brushed exterior, any nicks or mark will be masked by it.
 Not only that, a mirror finish will dull with use.
-Polishing it by hand will not bring back its luster.
-You would need to get a rotary buffer to do that.
+Polishing it by hand will never bring back its luster.
+You need to get a rotary buffer to do that.

-With that being said, a professional kitchen will not care about this.
-They are more interested in how well it performs.
-Regardless of what you do, if you cook regularly it will get caked in grease.
-I tried to remove all the caked on grease but gave up half way.
+With that being said, a professional kitchen wont care about this.
+They are more interested in how well it performs then how it looks.
+If you cook regularly it will get caked in grease.
+I tried to remove all the grease but gave up half way.
 I have to admit, it looks pretty disgusting.
-But cast iron cookware is literally caked in the same grease.
+But cast iron cookware is literally caked in that same grease.
 This caked on grease is better known as “seasoning”, but in reality, it is just caked on fat.